gstangel/Arduino-Blynk-Adressable-Led-Controller/README.md

 **The FastLED library allows for a virtually unlimited number of custom patterns**

 * In order to add custom patterns, you need to:
-   * Add a animation function to the *controller.ino* file
+   * Add the animation function to the *controller.ino* file
    * Add a case statement inside the main loop for the new animation
    * Add one the range of the *mode* widget on the Blynk App
    * Add an elif statement to the ```@blynk.handle_event('write V2')``` method in the blynkmaster.py script to change the label for the current mode.